Skip to content

 Fig 9.
 A video demonstrating overlapping text which causes a boldening effect.

-• In some cases a suggestion can cause a line break as the word needs to wrap, but the users currently input text does not cause a wrap, this is especially noticable with “follow through” typing (typing the characters matching the presented suggestion):
+• In some cases a suggestion can cause a line break as the word needs to wrap, but the users currently input text does not cause a wrap, this is especially noticeable with “follow through” typing (typing the characters matching the presented suggestion):

 Fig 10.
 A video of “follow through” typing on a GitHub suggestion, demonstrating the line wrapping issue